lucassabreu/clockify-cli/README.md

 Getting Started
 ----

-First you will need to obtain your api token [here](https://clockify.me/user/settings)
+After you install the CLI, run the `clockify config init` command to setup your environment variables.
+You’ll be prompted to enter your user information.
+You can get your clockify api token [here](https://clockify.me/user/settings).

 ```console
 foo@bar:~$ clockify config init